sendgrid/sendgrid-nodejs/packages/subscription-widget/README.md

 Next, configure your API key as an environmental variable, which can be done either through Heroku's user interface or the Heroku CLI as shown in [these directions](https://devcenter.heroku.com/articles/config-vars).
 Updating the environment variable in your Heroku account can be done by logging into your Heroku account, navigate to your newly deployed app, and clicking settings.
 Inside the settings page, you will see an option to "Reveal Config Vars".
 You must name your variable holding your API key *SG_API_KEY*.

 ### Enable Event Webhook
-The final step is to enable the event webhook on your SendGrid account.
+The final step is to enable the event webhook on your Twilio SendGrid account.
 This will allow the opt-in component of the signup to function correctly.
 To set up an event webhook, navigate to Settings -> Mail Settings, and then click on *Event Notification*.

 Make sure the toggle in the top left of that section is set to *ON*.
 Click edit.
 Enter the root URL of your Heroku app + '/signup'.
 The following is an example URL: https://your_heroku_app_name.herokuapp.com/signup.